ZeroMe1a/prnthub/README.md

 Install the requirements with: `pip install -r requirements.txt`
 You will need to install [chrome-driver](https://chromedriver.chromium.org/home)
 Follow [this](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) tutorial to modify the PATH
-add the chrome-driver to USER & SYSTEM PATH!
+Add the chrome-driver to USER & SYSTEM PATH!
 ## Linux Users
 Also make sure to have Python3 and pip installed
 Install the requirements with: `pip install -r requirements.txt`